Hi and welcome to Spiritual Sobriety.

 And happiness.

-And Therese Jacobs Stewart's work Mindfulness and the Twelve Steps.
+And Therese Jacob Stewart's work called The Mindfulness and the Twelve Steps.

-Their works are incredibly important reads to explaining how Buddhism and the 12-step programs are both pathways for spiritual sobriety.
+Their works are incredibly important reads to explain how Buddhism and the Twelve Step Programs are pathways for spiritual sobriety.

-Their books and lectures have helped me learn much of what I hope to present to you on spiritual sobriety.
+Their books and lectures have helped me learn much of what I hope to present to you on this podcast show,

-I also want to honor the spiritual leaders whose work continues to help enhance my sober life.
+I also want to honor the spiritual leaders whose work continues to help enhance my sober life and spiritual journey.

 These include the works of Ram Dass,